fatimazbouj/JsFundamentals/README.md

 ### Reference types:
 All type of objects:
--object literals
+- object literals
--arrays
+- arrays
--functions
+- functions
--dates
+- dates
--all other objects
+- all other objects